 How This Device Stacks Up Against Traditional Sleep Studies

 In-lab sleep studies are the standard for diagnosing sleep apnea.
 However, at-home sleep apnea tests can be a good option for individuals who have OSA symptoms and don’t have any other health conditions.
 Those who have trouble sleeping when outside their home, want a cost-effective option, and don’t want to wait to schedule an appointment with a sleep lab should consider an at-home test.
-Individuals who suspect they have CSA or other sleep disorders should consider other options.
+If your doctor suspects that you have CSA or other sleep disorders, you’ll need to consider other testing options.

 SleepView vs. In-Lab Sleep Studies

 We’ll cover the benefits and limitations of the SleepView versus in-lab sleep studies.